yei5/human_movement_analysis/entrega1/delivery1Report.md

 * Confusion Matrix: A table that summarizes the performance of the classification model by showing the true positive, true negative, false positive, and false negative predictions for each class.
 * ROC Curve: A graphical representation of the model's performance across different classification thresholds, illustrating the trade-off between true positive rate and false positive rate.

-6. **Data description and exploratory analysis**
+7. **Data description and exploratory analysis**

 The dataset for this project consists of video recordings of individuals performing five distinct human activities: walking towards the camera, walking away from the camera, turning around, sitting down, and standing up.
 The videos were captured in various environments and lighting conditions to ensure diversity and robustness in the data.

-This videos were collected from a group of volunteers who consented to participate in the study.
+This videos were collected from 2 volunteers who consented to participate in the study.
 Each participant was recorded performing the activities multiple times to capture variations in movement patterns.
 The recordings were made using standard video cameras, ensuring that the data collection process was non-intrusive and respectful of participants' privacy.
 The videos will not be shared or published, and raw data video files will be kept offline to protect the privacy of individuals.

 The videos were processed using the MediaPipe Pose estimation framework to extract 66 key body landmarks for each frame.
 These landmarks include critical points such as the nose, eyes, shoulders, elbows, wrists, hips, knees, and ankles.
 The extracted landmarks provide a comprehensive representation of human posture and movement.

-The exploratory data analysis indicates that the dataset includes 866 frames with 60 extracted features representing pose landmarks, biomechanical metrics, and derived measures.
-The five activities (walk_forward, walk_back, turn_around, sit_down, and stand_up) are balanced enough for model training, though walking actions dominate, with approximately 31% walk_forward and 30% walk_back.
+The exploratory data analysis indicates that the dataset includes 4143 frames with 60 extracted features representing pose landmarks, biomechanical metrics, and derived measures.
+The five activities (walk_forward, walk_back, turn_around, sit_down, and stand_up) are balanced enough for model training, though walking actions dominate, with approximately 24% walk_back and 22% walk_forward.
 This suggests that the dataset is representative but slightly skewed toward locomotion actions, which can influence model bias toward those classes.
+However, the amount of videos per activity is the same it's their length what changes

 No missing values were detected, confirming that the preprocessing and landmark extraction steps were performed correctly.
 The boxplots reveal distinct distributions of biomechanical features across activities.
 For example, the left and right knee angles show higher mean values during turn_around and walk_back, while lower averages appear in walk_forward and sit_down.
 This difference supports the hypothesis that knee flexion and extension angles provide meaningful discriminative power for classifying actions involving different leg dynamics.
 The trunk lateral inclination shows a wide range, shifting from negative in sitting and standing to positive in walking actions, indicating changes in torso orientation and stability across activities.
 Person height also varies systematically, with lower average height in seated frames, confirming that the extracted features correctly reflect posture and vertical movement.